 I like to call them colored neutrals as they are very far away from being primaries.
 Calling them colored neutrals helps my clients to understand that all grays are colors in their own right.
 When I say the word “gray” to my clients (here’s that left brain problem again) most of them think of a concrete block.
 Yes, concrete is gray and even concrete has an undertone but what I am really referring to is gray as a muted tone, one which we as color specifiers call a low chroma color.
 That simply means it is made up of many, many colors and is very muted.
 So what does this mean….it means that these colors have the capacity to appear very different under variable lighting conditions and are dependent for their character greatly upon the things which surround them.
 They often do not have a single dominant undertone but can be pushed to looking rosy or violet or blue, etc. by how we place them in the framework of other colors.

 Designers love working with these grays because they know that grays are chameleons.
 They are the workhorses of a designers toolbox.
 Here’s a rule of optics and a very important one to know:

 Grays attain the compliment of the color which they are paired with

-So that a gray placed with a red will look greenish….a blue placed with a beige will make that beige push towards gold.
+So that a gray placed with a red will look greenish….blue placed with a beige will make that beige push towards yellow.